bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 - [ ] Write at least 4 tests per endpoint.
 - [ ] Extract user validation into a separate method and write unit tests for it.
-- [ ] Use a separate testing database when running the tests.
+- [ ] Use a separate testing database for the endpoint tests.
+- [ ] Implement authentication with the other method, if you used JWTs for MVP use sessions for stretch and vice versa.

 ## Submission format